uwescience/python-seminar-2015/index.md

   Throughout UW's 2015 fall quarter, we will meet weekly to hear from UW community members about the computational tools they use for their own research.
 More information on this will be posted soon!

+The seminar is sponsored by the [UW eScience Institute](http://escience.washington.edu/), with generous funding from the [Alfred P. Sloan Foundation](http://www.sloan.org/), the [Gordon and Betty Moore Foundation](https://www.moore.org), and the [Washington Research Foundation](http://www.wrfseattle.org/).

 <div class="home">